stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 foo.z // Float?, from baz payload
 ```

-While interesting, this leads to further ambiguities.
+This approach is interesting, especially where all cases provide an associated value with the same label and type allowing the synthesized property to have a non-`Optional` type.
+This narrow case may be an interesting direction to explore in a future proposal.

+However, it is an incomplete solution to the most frequent need to test for a specific case and extract all of its associated values.
+As a general solution it also leads to further ambiguities.
 What happens when labels overlap?

 ``` swift
 enum Foo {